r4victor/tenthousandmeters/content/blog/python_bts_07.md

 2. If the value is a descriptor whose type implements the `tp_descr_set` slot, call the slot.
 3. Otherwise, update the object's dictionary with the new value.

 We haven't discussed the descriptor types that implement the `tp_descr_set` slot, so you may wonder why we need them at all.
 Consider Python's [`property()`](https://docs.python.org/3/library/functions.html#property).
-The following example from the docs demostrates its canonical usage to create a managed attribute:
+The following example from the docs demonstrates its canonical usage to create a managed attribute:

 ```python
 class C: